Chief Whip: United Kingdom

 In British politics, the Chief Whip of the governing party in the House of Commons is usually also appointed as Parliamentary Secretary to the Treasury, a Cabinet position.
 The Government Chief Whip has an official residence at 12 Downing Street; however, their offices are located at 9 Downing Street.

-The Chief Whip can wield great power over their party's MPs, including cabinet ministers, being seen to speak at all times on behalf of the Prime Minister.
-Margaret Thatcher was known for using her Chief Whip as a "cabinet enforcer".
+The Chief Whip can wield significant power over their party's MPs, including cabinet ministers, being seen to speak on behalf of the Prime Minister.
+During Margaret Thatcher's second term, her Chief Whip John Wakeham became an important party manager and political fixer, advising her on the parliamentary party and helping to manage relations with ministers and Conservative MPs.

 The role of the Chief Whip is regarded as secretive, as the Whip is concerned with the discipline of their own party's Members of Parliament, never appearing on television or radio in their capacity as whip.
 An exception occurred on 1 April 2019 when Julian Smith chose to criticise his own government and Prime Minister.
 Whips in the House of Commons do not, by convention, speak in debates.

 The Government Chief Whip is assisted by the Deputy Chief Whip, other whips, and assistant whips.
 In order to provide the whip with a salary, the government whips are appointed to positions in HM Treasury and in the Royal Household under the Lord Steward of the Household.
 The whips are not fully active in either of these departments, though they do undertake a number of responsibilities.
 The Deputy Chief Whip is Treasurer of HM Household, the next two whips are Comptroller of HM Household and Vice-Chamberlain of HM Household.
 The remaining whips are Lords Commissioners of the Treasury.
 Assistant whips, and whips of opposition parties, generally do not receive such appointments.